A Guide to Using Muriatic Acid for Pool Maintenance

 How much muriatic acid to add to pool water to adjust the pH level depends on the size of the pool, the current pH level, and the desired pH level.

-Too much muriatic acid in pool water can cause the pH level to become too low, which can be dangerous for swimmers and can damage the pool and its equipment.
+Too much muriatic acid in pool water can cause the pH level to become too low, which can be dangerous for swimmers and damage the pool and equipment.

 My Top Pick